-- (1) STI represents the amount earned in relation to 2021 which will be settled in 2022 after release of the 2021 Annual Financial Statements.
-Amounts were translated to USD using closing spot rate on 31 December 2021.
-2020 STI represents the amount earned in relation to 2020 which were paid in 2021 after release of the 2021 Annual Financial Statements.
-Amounts were translated to USD using closing spot rate on 31 December 2020. - (2) Achieved STI for 2021 is to be settled in cash and / or ordinary shares.
-Messrs Lusted and Dowland will receive 100% of their achieved STI in shares and Other KMP will receive 70% fof their achieved STI in shares.
-Achieved STI for 2021 will be settled in ordinary shares after the release of the 2021 Annual Financial Statements.
-The number of ordinary shares to be issued will be based on the five day volume weighted average share price at the date of grant.
-The fair value of the Share award will be determined at the date of grant.
-Achieved STI for 2020 was settled in cash and / or ordinary shares.
-Messrs Lusted and Dowland voluntarily forfeited their achieved 2020 STI.
-Approximately 83% of Messrs Wasylucha and Greene 2020 STI was settled in ordinary shares after the release of the 2020 Annual Financial Statements. - (3) Other benefits include car parking, health and travel benefits and associated fringe benefit tax, where applicable. - (4) Part of the non-executive director base fees for 2020 were settled in performance rights (Fee Rights A) Mr Stewart A\$190,259, Mr Watson A\$45,662 and Mr Scudamore A\$45,662.
+- (1) STI represents the amount earned in relation to 2022 which will be settled in 2023 after release of the 2022 Annual Financial Statements.
+Amounts were translated to USD using closing spot rate on 31 December 2022.
+2021 STI represents the amount earned in relation to 2021 which were paid in 2022 after release of the 2021 Annual Financial Statements.
+Amounts were translated to USD using closing spot rate on 31 December 2021. - (2) Achieved STI for 2022 will be settled in cash after the release of the 2022 Annual Financial Statements.
+Achieved STI for 2021 was settled in cash and / or ordinary shares during 2022.
+Messrs Lusted and Dowland received 100% of their achieved STI in shares and Other KMP received 70% of their achieved STI in shares. - (3) Other benefits include car parking, health and travel benefits and associated fringe benefit tax, where applicable. - (4) Part of the non-executive director base fees for 2022 and 2021 were settled in performance rights (Fee Rights A) Mr Stewart A\$114,155 each year, Mr Watson A\$45,662 each year and Mr Scudamore A\$45,662 each year.
 AASB 2 requires the equity instruments to be valued in accordance with footnote (6) below at the date of grant.
-The Fee Rights A vested on 31 January 2021 and the fair value at grant is expensed over the period of vesting. - (5) Includes Fee Rights B granted to Executive KMP in 2021 to compensate for base salary forgone between 1 November 2019 and 31 December 2020 and the forfeiture of their 2019 achieved STI where applicable.
-The number of Fee Rights B granted to Executive Directors was based on the Company's Volume Weighted Average Price for the period 1 January to 31 March 2020 being A\$0.024 cents.
-The grant of Fee Rights B to Executive Directors was approved by shareholders at the Annual General Meeting in June 2020.
-The number of Fee Rights B granted to Other KMP was based on a deemed issue price of A\$0.022 cents, which was issued at an 8.3% discount to the Company's Volume Weighted Average Price for the period 1 January to 31 March 2020.
+The Fee Rights A vested on 31 January 2023 and 2022 respectively and the fair value at grant is expensed over the period of vesting. - The Fee Rights B were subject to continuous employment requirements and vested on 31 January 2021. - (5) AASB 2 Share Based Payments requires the fair value at grant date of the options and performance rights granted be expensed over the vesting periods.
+The amount included as remuneration is not related to or indicative of the benefit (if any) that individual KMP may ultimately realise should these equity interests vest.
+No options, performance rights or fee rights were granted to directors during 2022 other than as set out in Section 7.